-Upon your death, your revocable living trust becomes irrevocable.
-The terms of your trust are set and unchangeable and your successor trustee must follow the terms of the trust and distribute your assets according to your wishes.
+Upon your death, a revocable living trust becomes irrevocable.
+The terms are set and unchangeable and your successor trustee(s) must follow the terms and distribute your assets according to your wishes.

+- Creditors.
 One of the responsibilities of the successor trustee is to pay all unpaid bills, debts owed to creditors, income and estate taxes, attorney fees, and tax preparation fees.

+- Trustee Compensation.
 A successor trustee can also take a reasonable fee for his or her time in administering the trust.
 The money the successor trustee receives is taxable income.